-Maintaining the appropriate allocation to fixed income in the current interest rate environment continues to be a balancing act.
+MPERS’ remained consistently underweight the targeted fixed income allocation of 20% throughout the entire year, starting the year just above the minimum permissible range with a 15.2% allocation and ending the year with a 16.3% allocation.
+Managing the allocation to fixed income in the current interest rate environment continues to be a balancing act.
 While fixed income strategies (particularly long duration Treasuries) offer the best diversification against equity market risk and other various strategies dependent on economic growth, we are also mindful of the difficulty of meeting MPERS’ long term actuarial return target of 7.75%.
-At the start of the fiscal year, the 30 year Treasury had a yield of 2.25%.
-Simple mathematics will tell you that for every dollar you invest that earns 2.25%, you need to invest another dollar in “something” that earns 13.25% to generate an average return of 7.75%.
-While equity markets delivered returns exceeding 13.25% this year, nobody believes that can be sustained over longer periods of time.
-That leaves pension funds with a dilemma; while U.S. Treasuries provide excellent diversification, investing any considerable amount of funds in them virtually guarantees you won’t meet your actuarial return hurdle.
-MPERS tries to balance this risk by mixing a blend of fixed income strategies, including core fixed income strategies that offer a modest coupon with limited exposure to rising interest rate risk, inflation protected securities that will perform better in rising inflation periods, long duration securities, and opportunistic credit strategies (which will be broken out into a separate asset class going forward).
+At the start of the fiscal year, the 30 year Treasury had a yield of 2.84%.
+For every dollar you invest that earns 2.84%, you need to find another investment that earns 12.66% to generate an average return of 7.75%.
+With the economy entering a record tenth year of expansion and equities at/near all-time highs, finding 12+% returns is an extremely difficult task.
+That leaves pension funds with a recurring dilemma; while U.S. Treasuries provide excellent diversification, investing any considerable amount of funds in them virtually guarantees you will not meet your actuarial return hurdle.
+MPERS tries to balance this risk by mixing a blend of fixed income strategies, including core fixed income strategies that offer a modest coupon with limited exposure to rising interest rate risk, inflation-protected securities that will perform better in rising inflation periods, and long duration securities that offer diversification in times of falling economic growth.